-Genre(s): adult, suspense, mystery
+Genre(s): adult, historical, mystery

-Genre(s): adult, mystery, historical
+Genre(s): young adult, historical fantasy, mystery

 WWW Wednesday is a meme hosted by Sam at Taking on a World of Words and was formerly hosted by A Daily Rhythm.
 It is open for anyone to participate, even without a blog you can comment on Sam’s post with your own answers.
 It is a great way to share what you’ve been reading!
 All you have to do is answer three questions and share a link to your blog in the comments section of Sam’s blog.

 The three Ws are:

 What do you think you’ll read next?

 As a person who loves to talk about books, I spend I great deal of time discussing what I’m reading in the moment, what I just finished, or what I plan on picking up next.
 Rarely do I just have a chat about recent books that simply caught my eye.